ccaudek/snakemake_playground/README.md

 ```

 The actual R code to generate the plot is hidden in the script scripts/script.R.
 Script paths are always relative to the referring Snakefile.
 In the script, all properties of the rule like input, output, wildcards, etc. are available as attributes of a global snakemake object.

+- When the rule is present in the Snakefile file, with the standardized directory structure the path for accessing an R script is `"scripts/script.R"`.
+- If the rule is moved into a `.smk` file in the `rules` folder, the path for accessing an R script is `"../scripts/script.R"`.

 In R scripts, an S4 object named snakemake is available and allows access to input and output files and other parameters.
 Here, the syntax follows that of S4 classes with attributes that are R lists, for example we can access the first input file with snakemake@input[[1]] (note that the first file does not have index 0 here, because R starts counting from 1).
 Named input and output files can be accessed in the same way, by just providing the name instead of an index, for example snakemake@input[["myfile"]].